au-research/raido/doc/technical-debt.md

 unnecessary).

-In the medium-term, we will alleviate this load by caching the relevant app_user data (using the Caffeine libarary) with an agressive cache of a few seconds.
-This cache is not about latency/uptime/reliabilty - it's purely to relieve the DB (and local connection pool) of the processing/connection overhead of all those user queries.
+In the medium-term, we will alleviate this load by caching the relevant app_user data (using the Caffeine library) with an aggressive cache of a few seconds.
+This cache is not about latency/uptime/reliability - it's purely to relieve the DB (and local connection pool) of the processing/connection overhead of all those user queries.

-Long-term, this could further be improved with a dedicated caching service such as redis/elasticache.
+Long-term, this could further be improved with a dedicated caching service such as Redis/ElasticCache.
 Though at that point it likely makes more sense to factor out the app_user stuff to a separate IDService that can control its own fate with regard to caching/DB technology used.

-## IDL projects generate java of the from `Void entpointName()`
+## IDL projects generate java of the from `Void endpointName()`

-When we have a POST endpoint that doesn't return anything, we end with a method with the `Void` return type, which we then have to `return null` from, ick.
+When we have a POST endpoint that doesn't return anything, OpenAPI generates a method with the `Void` return type, from which we then have to `return null`.

 This happens because we customise the return type of OpenAPI generated methods to not wrap return values in a `ResponseEntity`.